Custom MCP · Three-Pattern Architecture

 }

 Reasoning The brief asked for restrained, signal-orange-friendly.
-The notes on this palette literally read "Zip-tie orange as the one controlled disruption."
+The notes on this palette read "Signal orange as the one controlled disruption."
 The server didn't rank — it handed me four options, each with its color codes, mood, and author notes.
 My pick was the one whose author's own note matched the brief word-for-word.
-That's the design point: when the options carry their own justifications, Claude's job is recognition, not invention.
+The options carry their own justifications, so Claude matches against them rather than scoring from scratch.

 step 2 of 3